 In a small saucepan over medium-high heat, heat the chicken broth.
 Reduce heat to low to keep hot.

 In a large frying pan over medium heat, melt butter.
-Add onion, celery, carrot, and morels; sauté until tender.
+Add onion, celery, carrot, and morels; saute until tender.
 Pour the hot chicken broth into the vegetable mixture in the frying pan and combine.